Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/panel/_index.en.md

 ## Display group as part of Panel

-A new parameter, `panel`, has been added which can be set up on a group component.
+On a Group component, the parameter `panel` can be set up.
 This says that the group should be displayed as part of the [Panel component](../../../components/panel).

 Here, you will recognize the appearance and settings that can be set on the panel component.
 Example configuration: